librenms/librenms/doc/Extensions/Weathermap.md

 Give the Widget a Title.

-The *Image URL* will need to be you address you copied, but at the end remove the `.html` and replace it with `.png`
+The *Image URL* will need to be the address you copied but at the end remove the `.html` and replace it with `.png`

 Example  *Image URL* `http://yourlibrenms.org/plugins/Weathermap/output/yourmap.png`